codeartists/codeartists-com/How-to-record-audio-in-Chrome-with-native-HTML5-APIs.md

 Two weeks ago a [new version](http://googlechromereleases.blogspot.com/2012/11/stable-channel-release-and-beta-channel.html) of Chrome was released.
 Google switched from the default Adobe's Flash Player to an in-house developed version called "[Pepper Flash](http://blog.chromium.org/2012/08/the-road-to-safer-more-stable-and.html)".
 Unfortunately Pepper Flash has a [problem with audio recording](http://code.google.com/p/chromium/issues/detail?id=157613), resulting in [distorted audio](https://www.youtube.com/watch?v=3ugdk89ojxU) on almost all Macs.

-This happened right in the middle of our efforts to build our [Dubjoy](http://dubjoy.com) Editor, a browser-based, easy to use tool for translating (dubbing) online videos.
+This happened right in the middle of our efforts to build the [Dubjoy](http://dubjoy.com) Editor, a browser-based, easy to use tool for translating (dubbing) online videos.
 Relying on Flash for audio recording was our first choice, but when confronted with this devastating issue, we started looking into other options.
 Using native HTML5 APIs seemed like a viable solution.

 We started researching the space and checked a lot of sample code out there, but had limited success.